bloominstituteoftechnology/Auth-Friends/README.md

 * You will create a list of your friends using React and Redux.
 * The general flow of steps will be to create your action creator functions, your reducers, then your React components.
 * Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
-* You will need to use `Redux Thunk` as a middleware inside of `src/index.js`.
+* You will need to use `redux-thunk` as a middleware inside of `src/index.js`.
+You'll want to be sure to pass it to `applyMiddleware()` then feed it into your createStore function.
-*
+* If you so choose include `redux-logger` to your middleware.
+You're going to have plenty of action creators that will consume our API so you'll get plenty of actions triggered.
+* You'll only need one reducer to represent the state of this application.
+This reducer will be a 'friends' reducer whos job is to look at all of the responses

-## State Tree
+## Reducer and our State Tree

 * Your application should have an input field, a submit button, and a list of items that represents your friends list.
 Make each friend a separate component.
-* Your application's state tree should have a single property called `friends`.
-It should take the same form as the object shown below.
+* You're initial state could looks something like this:

 ```
 {
+  fetchingFriends: false,
+  friendsFetched: false,
+  friendsSaved: false,
+  savingFriends: false,
+  updatingFriend: false,
+  friendUpdated: false,
+  deletingFriend: false,
+  friendDeleted: false,
   friends: [],
+  error: null
 }
 ```

+* This is a pretty large state tree.
+But each field is extremely simple.

 * Each `friend` item that is in the `friends` array should have the following format:

 ```
 {
-  name: 'Stephanie',
+  name: 'Luis',
   age: 24,
-  email: 'stephanie@gmail.com',
+  email: 'luis@lambdaschool.com',
 }
 ```